hepter/web-logic-analyzer/README.md

 The automatic download feature in the web interface, the signal capture feature is started with the button, and when the signal is captured without being at the computer, the signals captured by the browser are automatically downloaded in the selected format.

-I developed the project for the ESP8266 NodeMCU V3 I have and just tested it with it.
+I developed the project for the ESP8266 NodeMCU V3 and DOIT ESP32 DEVKIT v1 I have and just tested it with it.
 I cannot guarantee its functionality for other variants.

 For more advanced signal capture and analysis needs, I coded a web-based version inspired by the aster94 project [here](https://github.com/aster94/logic-analyzer).